zainafzal08/sortify/README.md

 - [ ] Test on firefox and safari.
 - [ ] Refactor code cause it's disgusting lmao.
 - [ ] Apply for quota upgrade with spotify.
 Rekon this will be big.
+- [ ] Allow for songs to be removed from their original playlist.

 # Done